markhgn/markhgn.github.io/_posts/2014-12-19-being-seen.md

 > ### [Bots Now Outnumber Humans on the Web](http://www.wired.com/2014/12/bots-now-outnumber-humans-web/)

-The Google research referenced in the first quote [can be found here](http://think.storage.googleapis.com/docs/the-importance-of-being-seen_study.pdf).
+The Google research referenced in the headline quote [can be found here](http://think.storage.googleapis.com/docs/the-importance-of-being-seen_study.pdf).